jj49411/bank-tech-test/README.md

   - Added `Transaction` class to handle the amount of money; had simple functions 'add' 'remove'
   - Then I needed a `account` class so users can deposit or withdraw money; having balance and transactions as properites
   - Had a seperate class `DateFormat` for recording the date, also returning as DD/MM/YYYY
-  - Added `Statement` class for handling the 'display' function and 'log' function to push a single transaction to the properties
+  - Added `Statement` class for handling the 'display' function and call it in 'bankStatement' function

 - Next planning the feature tests to draw out how users interact with the code

 - Testing approach
   - Using jasmine testing framework
   - After trying different tools for testing coverage (they might interfering with one another), I used Karma to see the test coverage
+  - Install ESLint as a linter

 ## Domain Modelling